 Before you dive into how Healthy Blue works, check out the extra benefits, services and programs we offer!
 Many of these "extras" you can get just for being a Healthy Blue member.
-Others may require you to do something first ... like be active in a Healthy Blue care management program.
+Others may require you to do something first ... like go to doctor visits.